wireapp/brand/writing/tone-of-voice/index.md

 ## Tone of voice

-> Wire is different.
-It’s obvious the second you see our application in action.
-This is a brand that’s going to transform the way people communicate.

-> Part of that transformation is evident in the way we say what we say.
-Our communication style underscores our challenger mentality and ensures we deliver a consistent brand experience that’s more compelling, more engaging, and more attractive than other options out there.

 Communicating our core brand values - people, craft and evolution - requires a tone of voice that is consistent at every level, yet is still flexible enough to accommodate a variety of audiences.

 By speaking with a consistent voice, we ensure a seamless experience wherever people might encounter our brand, whether that’s creating user interface text in the application, an email verifying a new account, or a registration page on the website.